 Our Parent Liaison will reach out to all area preschools with information about Kindergarten registration and set up a date for them to visit, if desired.
-NFES will host early Kindergarten Registration during a week in May as well as a Kindergarten Registration Night for families during May and June, where faculty will be available to assess incoming Kindergarten students and families will be able to register their Kindergarten students.
+Kindergarten screenings will be provided to all incoming NFES Kindergarten students.
 Feedback will be provided to the parents on their child's Kindergarten Readiness Evaluation.
-Our Parent Liaison will also coordinate with area preschools and invited them to attend a Kindergarten Round Up in May where students can participate in a Kindergarten lesson.
+Our Parent Liaison will also coordinate with area preschools and invite their families to attend a Kindergarten Preparation Presentation.